piyushsharma/GCDA3/README.md

    variable for each activity and each subject

-Finally, it writes the new tidy dataset to a tab separated text file called "text.txt"
+Finally, it writes the new tidy dataset to a tab separated text file called "tidy.txt"

 The script is commented to highlight the assumptions and functions used to achieve the goals of creating the required tidy data set.
+You can read help of any function in R by typing ?<funcname> on the R console.

 The repo includes the CodeBook.md file
 =======================================